What Period Is I In

 Common Mistakes or Misunderstandings

 One common misunderstanding is to treat i as a variable rather than a constant.
 Unlike x or y, which can take on different values, i always represents the same number: the square root of -1.
-Another mistake is to assume that complex numbers are "imaginary" in the sense of being unreal or unimportant.
+Practically speaking, another mistake is to assume that complex numbers are "imaginary" in the sense of being unreal or unimportant.
 In fact, complex numbers are indispensable in many areas of science and engineering.

 FAQs